Paediatric Occupational Therapy

 Individual assessment and therapy

-A comprehensive standardised assessment is completed prior to commencing therapy.
-This provides the therapist the opportunity to get to know your child and to assess the many facets of development and skill, which enable appropriate goal setting.
+A comprehensive assessment is completed prior to commencing therapy.
+This provides the therapist the opportunity to get to know your child and to assess the many facets of development, which enable appropriate goal setting.

 Our therapists are passionate about working collaboratively with the child, their parents and other key support people (family members, health professionals and teachers) to achieve the most out of the child’s therapy experience.
 Individual therapy programs are then developed to address your child’s specific therapy goals.